lagendijkict/AzureSQL/README.md

 # AzureSQL
-Lately I've been learning for the Azure DP-203 exam.
-I regularly need to set up a SQL Server with SQL Database, so I decided to automate some of it.

 I bought a Azure sandbox from Whizlabs to save some money on Azure costs.
 Main disadvantage is that the sandbox gets destroyed after 3 hours, so if you want to practice again after that time, you need to create a new sandbox.

 ## Steps to use the PowerShell script